Exceptional Service & Treatment for Urologic Oncology

 Prostate cancer that has spread beyond the prostate gland or metastasized to other organs can have its progression slowed by hormone therapy.
 Androgen Deprivation Therapy (ADT) impedes prostate cancer cells that are hormone dependent, but only affects cells that require testosterone (which promotes prostate cancer growth and progression).
 Hormone therapy is used in conjunction with radiation therapy in select cases.

 Cryotherapy involves freezing the prostate cancer cells while leaving the surrounding tissue unaffected.
 It is performed under anesthetic and takes approximately 2 hours to complete.
 Patients typically leave the hospital after the procedure or the next day.
 Cryotherapy for prostate cancers that have been unsuccessfully treated with radiation is an established use of this technology.
 As a primary treatment for prostate cancer, cryotherapy is a new treatment option.
-UC Health is one of the few medical centers utilizing and evaluating cryotherapy for prostate cancer.
+NW Urology is one of the few medical centers utilizing and evaluating cryotherapy for prostate cancer.

 One of the 10 most common cancers, kidney cancer affects more men than women.
 Kidney cancers are often detected when the patient undergoes an imaging study (CT scan, MRI, etc.) for symptoms unrelated to kidney disease.
 In its earliest stages, kidney cancer does not cause any symptoms.
 Symptoms that are found in later stages include blood in the urine, lower back pain, fatigue, loss of appetite, unexplained weight loss, unexplained persistent fever, and swelling of the legs and ankles.
 These symptoms are not specific to kidney cancer and require evaluation by a physician.